 Suppliers should leverage the local expertise of their distribution partners through market-specific e-activation.
 One effective way to do this is through digital activations with high-volume and influential accounts.
 Like traditional merchandising efforts, local market relationships are a critical element of online foundations and eventual success.
 When working with top retailers, suppliers can request they feature the brands they represent in an email blast, banner advertisement, or perhaps even by hosting a virtual tasting.

-“One Prosecco rosé brand we represent grew their business 26 percent over a four-week pilot period through a mix of banner ads and local market activation.”
+“One Prosecco rosé brand we represent grew their business 26 per cent over a four-week pilot period through a mix of banner ads and local market activation.”

-We’ve seen how effective these merchandising activations can be: One Prosecco rosé brand we chatted to grew their business 26 percent over a four-week pilot period through a mix of banner ads and local market activation.
+We’ve seen how effective these merchandising activations can be: One Prosecco rosé brand we chatted to grew their business 26 % over a four-week pilot period through a mix of banner ads and local market activation.

 Another avenue of success can come from supplier activation with B2C retail ecommerce providers.
 Though each company specialises in a unique aspect of direct ecommerce, these types of providers can typically break down the barriers small retailers often face when trying to achieve digital equity and high-quality representation without the time or cost investment a custom solution would require.
 With the flip of a switch, web development groups (B2C focus) can unlock market-specific digital activations across thousands of retailers.

 Suppliers have also seen positive results with activations through third-party aggregated marketplaces which are overwhelmingly popular with consumers and have extensive reach.
-When conducting promotions through a consumer-facing marketplace, such as banners, targeted emails, or category takeovers, we recommend that our suppliers consider the potential impact to the account fulfilling the order.
+When conducting promotions through a consumer-facing marketplace, such as banners, targeted emails, or category takeovers, we recommend that our suppliers consider the potential impact on the account fulfilling the order.
 It is also important that the distance between the retailer and the ultimate consumer does not increase to the point of store anonymity.
-Consumers value their relationships with their local retailers and as the path to purchase is consolidated, the opportunities for communication and personal attention decrease.
-When negotiating agreements with B2C marketplaces, suppliers should make sure to retain access to data and sales results.
-This is a must when calculating return on investment.

 “Through omnichannel digital activation and local market collaboration with distribution partners, suppliers can optimise and build lasting brand equity in the digital ecosystem.”

-A multifaceted approach is a must in order to meet your customers where they are, and that includes trade buyers.
+A multifaceted approach is a must to meet your customers where they are, and that includes trade buyers.
 On wholesale B2B aggregated marketplaces, suppliers can promote and advertise their products, reaching restaurant and retail buyers when they are searching for new items and placing orders to distributor reps.

-Another opportunity for improving marketing effectiveness lies with consumer-facing technology solutions (SwiftERM, for example) which offer suppliers the highest marketing returns utilising each consumer’s own online data, delivering personal product selection in marketing emails to each consumer to maximise the ROI, and therefore customer lifetime value (CLV) of that individual.
+Another opportunity for improving marketing effectiveness lies with consumer-facing technology solutions (SwiftERM, for example) which offer suppliers the highest marketing returns utilising each consumer’s online data, delivering personal product selection in marketing emails to each consumer to maximise the ROI, and therefore customer lifetime value (CLV) of that individual.
 If you send emails of exactly the products each consumer most adores, don’t be surprised that their loyalty to you skyrockets.

 Through omnichannel digital activation and local market collaboration with distribution partners, suppliers can optimise and build lasting brand equity in the digital ecosystem.